-Figure 3-64 shows a typical System Main Screen with redundant WAN cards.
-The redundant card slot W4; backs up the WAN cards in slots W1, W2 and W3, respectively.
-During normal system operation (no switch in progress), the Status of each T1 or E1 port on a WAN card is "a" for an active WAN card, or "r" for a redundant card.
+Figure 4-62 shows a typical System Main Screen with redundant WAN cards.
+The redundant card slot W4, back up the WAN cards in slots W1, W2 and W3 respectively.
+During normal system operation (no switch in progress), the Status of each T1 or E1 port on a WAN card is "a" for an active WAN card, or "r" for a redundant card and "s" for standby.